Jacksonville in the Movies

 11. Much of Demi Moore's 1997 drama "G.I Jane" was shot in Jacksonville.
 The Navy SEAL training scenes during Hell Week took place at Huguenot Memorial Park.
 You can still see the ships that provided the beach scene backdrops at Naval Station Mayport across from the park.

 13. Founded in 1916 in Jacksonville, FL as Eagle Film City and then purchased by Richard E. Norman in 1921, the Norman Studios was among the nation’s first to produce “race films” starring African American characters in positive, non-stereotypical roles.
 Today, Norman’s five-building studio complex survives in Jacksonville’s Old Arlington neighborhood.
-Our 501(c)3 organization is working to reunify, restore and reopen this historic complex as a thriving community, learning, research and tourism center.

 14. "Veer" was filmed in 2010 in Jacksonville using local crew & cast members and features the popular Kona Skatepark.